timmyb824/upordown/README.md

 # Summary

-An overly simple tool for testing if a website it up or down.
+An overly simple tool for testing if a website is up or down.